jempico/dice-game-nodejs-mysql/README.md

-### A REST API that can create, read, update and delete (CRUD OPERATIONS) a Mysql database.
+A REST API that can create, read, update and delete data (CRUD OPERATIONS) on MySQL.

 ## Installation:
 1. Run SQL file (dicegame_restapi.sql) locally.
 You can use MySQL Workbench for this purpose.
 This will create a database called "dicegame".